DerickRedDanger/CS50AI/Projects_5-Neural_Networks/traffic/README.md

     Conclusion: Sigmoid showed the best accuracy compared to others activation functions, thus becoming my standard for tests from here on.
 ReLU is still going to be used in experiments for comparission.
 Despite Sigmoid reaching a accuracy for nearly 0.96, given how this project is supposed to simulate an Ai for a self driving car, I will aim to get the highest accuracy possible instead of stopping here.

-### 7º attempt:
+### 7º attempt - changing the first convolutional layer - 1º layer:

-    will attempt testing different configurations for convolutional and pooling layers. for this testing, will use a single deep hidden layer of 128 neurons and while varying the activation fuctions betweem ReLU and Sigmoid. the standard configuration of the convolutional and pooling layers are:
+    From here on, will attempt testing different configurations for convolutional and pooling layers. for this testing, will use a single deep hidden layer of 128 neurons and while varying the activation fuctions betweem ReLU and Sigmoid. the standard configuration of the convolutional and pooling layers are:

-    1º - Convolutional layer with 32 filters, 3x3 kernel, activation Relu
+    1º layer - Convolutional layer with 32 filters, 3x3 kernel, activation Relu
-    2º - Max-pooling layer with a 3x3 pool size
-    3º - convolutional layer with 96 filters, 3x3 kernel, strides of 2x2, activation Relu
+    2º layer - Max-pooling layer with a 3x3 pool size 3º layer - convolutional layer with 96 filters, 3x3 kernel, strides of 2x2, activation Relu
-    4º - Max-overlapping-pooling layer, 3x3 kernel and strides of 2x2
+    4º layer - Max-overlapping-pooling layer, 3x3 kernel and strides of 2x2

-    Test with modification to the 1º layer.
-2x2 Kernel:
+* Test with modification to the 1º layer.
+2x2 Kernel - ReLU:

-        Using Sigmoit on Hidden lyaer:
+        Using Sigmoid on Hidden lyaer:
             Last Epoch: accuracy: 0.9433 - loss: 0.2030
             Test: accuracy: 0.9457 - loss: 0.1829